 Calle Mendizábal, 14

 This one wins big points for selection and creativity alone.
-The entire bar top is double stacked with imaginative pinchos – from the standard goat cheese & caramelized onions, to the more creative salmon salad-stuffed French omelet.
-For the guy who’s tried everything, go nuts with a doughnut hamburger.
+The entire bar top is double stacked with imaginative pinchos – from the standard goat cheese & caramelized onions to the more creative French omelet stuffed with creamy salmon salad.
+For the guy who’s tried everything, go nuts with a doughnut hamburger (which is exactly what it sounds like).

 I love the atmosphere, the staff and the veggie options.
 For me, no tapas Thursday is complete without a stop at this bad boy.